Jakeler/ble-serial/README.md

   -s SERVICE_UUID, --service-uuid SERVICE_UUID
                         In "client" mode - service UUID used for scanning of potential devices.
 In "server" mode - service UUID used to provide read/write GATT characteristics. (default: None)
   -r READ_UUID, --read-uuid READ_UUID
                         The GATT characteristic to subscribe to notifications to read the serial data.
-If omitted, will be automaticvally generated based on service UUID (default: None)
+If omitted, will be auto generated based on service UUID (default: None)
   -w WRITE_UUID, --write-uuid WRITE_UUID
                         The GATT characteristic to write the serial data, you might use "ble-scan -d" to find it out.
-If omitted, will be automaticvally generated based on service UUID (default: None)
+If omitted, will be auto generated based on service UUID (default: None)
   --permit {ro,rw,wo}   Restrict transfer direction on bluetooth: read only (ro), read+write (rw), write only (wo) (default: rw)
   --write-with-response
                         Wait for a response from the remote device before sending more.
-Better data integrity, higher latency and less througput (default: False)
+Better data integrity, higher latency and less throughput (default: False)
 ```

 In any case it needs to know which device to connect, the simple and most reliable way to specify this is by device address/id: